 Alcoholics Anonymous is a global organization that has been at the forefront of supporting individuals struggling with alcohol addiction since 1935.
 The foundational principle of AA is mutual support, where members help each other achieve and maintain sobriety.
 The core of AA's philosophy lies in the Twelve Steps, a set of guiding principles for personal recovery and growth.

-Why AA Meetings?
+Why Choose an AA Meeting?

 AA meetings provide a structured environment where individuals can share their experiences and challenges related to alcohol use in a non-judgmental and supportive setting.
 The meetings are based on anonymity, ensuring confidentiality and creating a safe space for honesty and openness.